Pujakadayat/compiler/README.md

 ### Parser Implementation

-Currently, we have implemented seven classes, which are within their own file titled `classes.py`.
-These classes are then defined within `grammar.py`. 'grammar.py', which also contains our list of rules, which we currently recognize.
-In the near future (by the next deliverable), we will utilize the parse method and only have one file, rather than separating the 'classes.py' file from the 'grammar.py' file.
+Currently, we have implemented seven classes.
+Each of which is a static parse method.
+These classes are defined within `grammar.py`. 'grammar.py', also contains our list of rules, which we currently recognize.

 The `paser.py` file design is similar to that of Nora Sandler's design.
 We employ a recursive descent parsing algorithm, which pushes elements onto a stack from right to left.
 Finally, we then shift, reduce and repeat.